About this course

 Proven and potential academic excellence

-Applicants are normally expected to be predicted or have achieved a first-class or strong upper second-class undergraduate degree with honours (or equivalent international qualifications), as a minimum, in fine art or a related subject.
+- a first-class or strong upper second-class undergraduate degree with honours in fine art or a related subject.

 However, entrance is very competitive and most successful applicants have a good first-class degree or the equivalent.